Wednesday, November 25, 2009

 I'm proud to say that Art Director Ed Mantell and I have a few things in common—one of them being the title, Art Director.
 While my title applies to the graphic design industry, Ed's calling is filmmaking; and there's nobody better at his craft than Ed Mantell.

-h every project, things sometimes have to change on the fly—even the script.
+I had the pleasure of working closely with Ed on the set of Ghosts Don't Exist, ensuring that he had access to digital props and other often-overlooked art department details.
+With every project, things sometimes have to change on the fly—even the script.
 I can recall a few instances (usually in the wee hours of the morning after a long shoot) when a scene called for something new; Ed would always respond with the same unflappable reply: "Copy that!"
 And within moments, he'd have it solved.

-visual consistency.
+That's an art director's job on set and off—making sure that the film stays true to details and visual consistency.
 To say that it's a tough job is an understatement.
 It takes meticulous planning, and a careful eye to control the set after its been assembled—a particular challenge.
 Between takes, cast and crew typically relax momentarily and tend to forget their surroundings.
 That's when the rogue coffee cup sitting on a step may inadvertently be moved or thrown away—someone innocently having forgotten that it was a prop in an earlier scene that shouldn't be disturbed!
 Ed was always there preserving the set; taking careful photos and diligently monitoring every artistic detail.

 Just as important as his expertise and professionalism is Ed's genuine personality.
 He's both a willing, generous teacher and mentor on set—and a student of the industry with a continual thirst for knowledge.
 And he's just a hell of a lot of fun to be around—a trait that so many on this team shared.